 Free allocation to the smelter includes ETS electricity costs.
 What could possibly go wrong?

 Back in the mid-2000s, when the ETS was being developed, what else did we know about the New Zealand Aluminium Smelters Limited electricity contract with Meridian Energy?

 Brian Fallow in 2004 estimated the electricity price to be just over 5 cents a kilowatt hour.
 Another 2008 cost estimate was $52-$54 a MWh (5.2c - 5.4c a kilowatt hour.
 The Campaign Against Foreign Control of Aotearoa (CAFCA) thought the cost in 2007 was 4.7 cents a kilowatt hour.

 Brian Fallow also points out the pre-2013 contract exposed perhaps 10 per cent of the supply to the floating wholesale electricity price and that New Zealand Aluminium Smelters were very sensitive about the variability in wholesale prices when the hydro lakes had low storage levels.

 The design of the generous free allocation regime moved the 'discounted' (but apparently still real) ETS 'carbon' price away from the direct emissions and to the ETS electricity pass through costs of an aggressive transnational company with the largest volume, cheapest and most secretive electricity contract in New Zealand.
-It would be harder to think of a policy more likely to result in regulatory capture and rent-seeking.
+It would be harder to think of a policy more likely to result in regulatory capture (See Internet Archive) and rent-seeking.

 Allocations including indirect energy costs may make emitters net sellers of units